pmineiro/elfcb/README.md

 # elfcb
-Empirical Likelihood for Contextual Bandits
+Code to reproduce the results in the paper [Empirical Likelihood for Contextual Bandits](https://arxiv.org/abs/1906.03323)

 ## Manifest